ethereum-optimism/specs/specs/experimental/fault-proof/bond-incentives.md

 If a subgame root resolves incorrectly, then its bond is distributed to the **leftmost claimant** that countered it.
 This creates an incentive to identify the earliest point of disagreement in an execution trace.
+The subgame root claimant gets back its bond iff it resolves correctly.

 At maximum game depths, where a claimant counters a bonded claim via `step`, the bond is instead distributed to the account that successfully called `step`.